 Australian Gold Lunar Ox 1 oz Series 2 – 2009

-All the gold coins of the 12-coin series have been minted; the first cycle of the Lunar Calendar began with the Year of the Rat in 1996 and concludes in 2007 with the Year of the Pig.
 The Australian Gold Lunar Ox 1 oz Series 2 and all other coins in the Lunar Series are legal tender Australian coins and are 0.9999 fine (24-karat) and individually encapsulated in a protective acrylic case.
-The incredible global success of the first series spawned the second series which began in 2008 and is also available from CNI.
+The global success of the first series spawned the second series which began in 2008.

 The primary reason for the Australian Gold Lunar Ox 1 oz Series 2 coins’ popularity is its exquisite quality.
 Many collectors of Perth Mint coins assert that The Perth Mint is without equal when it comes to producing collector coins.

-The Australian Gold Lunar Ox 1 oz Series 2 is so beautifully struck that some investors mistakenly think its a proof coin.
-The coins’ raised images are highly polished and contrast with satin-like fields around the images.
+The Australian Gold Lunar Ox 1 oz Series 2 is beautifully struck with raised images and highly polished satin-like fields around the images.
 This feature can best be seen on the obverse, with the image of Her Majesty Queen Elizabeth II, which graces the front of all the Lunar Series coins.
 The reverses of the coins carry images of animals associated with each Lunar Calendar year.

 Another reason for the Australian Gold Lunar Ox 1 oz Series 2 coins’ popularity is that they are limited production coins.
-In contrast, Gold Eagles, which are the world’s best-selling 22-karat gold coins, and Gold Maple Leafs, the world’s best-selling 24-karat gold coins, are unlimited production coins.
 The Australian Gold Lunar Ox 1 oz Series 2 coins are limited to 30,000 coins for each year and clearly have become collector favorites.

 Another feature that makes the Australian Gold Lunar Ox 1 oz Series 2 so popular is that The Perth Mint can produce back-dated coins until the production cap is met.
 This means that the earlier coins are still available and can be purchased near bullion coin prices, permitting collectors who learn of the series late to acquire the earlier coins at bullion coin prices.
 The policy of minting coins from earlier years is unique to The Perth Mint and for only the Lunar Series coins.